Basis-Health/readb/README.md

 readb = { path = "path-to-your-local-repo" }
 ```

-Then, use the provided API to interact with the database:
+Then, use the provided API to interact with the database, database_dir is the directory where the database is located (the `.rdb.*` files):

 ```rust
 use readb::{Database, DatabaseSettings, IndexType};